1. About Eats On Feets

 - Refer to outside networks, groups, organizations, professionals, etc.

 Eats On Feets focuses on the breastmilk needs of babies and young children.4 All children have a right to breastmilk.
 There are many situations wherein a child or baby would need donated breastmilk, including but not limited to: death of lactating parent, adoption, foster care, guardian care, low milk production, no milk production, health of lactating parent.
 Eats On Feets does not endorse any order of priority for the sharing of breastmilk with babies and young children.

 Although Eats On Feets focuses on breastmilk for babies and young children, sometimes medical needs arise for older children or adults.
 Eats On Feets does not put an age range on pediatric needs,5 and reposting these needs will be up to the discretion of our admins.

 A strong case can be made for the medical use of breastmilk by adults.
-Eats On Feets supports informed choice and a woman’s right to share her breastmilk with whomever she chooses.
+Eats On Feets supports informed choice and a person’s right to share their breastmilk with whomever they choose.
 Adult needs are welcome on our Wall, but will not be reposted by our admins.
 Please contact your local page with any questions.

 Regarding adults requesting milk for non-medical reasons, please see this site for more information.
 Eats On Feets administrators will delete these types of requests.
 Eats On Feets encourages families to practice safe social networking.

 2. The 4 Pillars of Safe Milk Sharing

 - Understanding the options, including the risks and benefits, of all infant and child feeding methods